Richard Leveson (admiral)

-Sir Richard Leveson (c.
-1570 – 2 August 1605) was an important Elizabethan Navy officer, politician and landowner.
+Vice-Admiral Sir Richard Leveson (c.
+1570 – 2 August 1605) was a Royal Navy officer, politician and landowner.
 His origins were in the landed gentry of Shropshire and Staffordshire.
-A client and son-in-law of Charles Howard, 1st Earl of Nottingham, he became Vice-Admiral under him.
-He served twice as MP for Shropshire in the English parliament.
+A client and son-in-law of Charles Howard, 1st Earl of Nottingham, he became a vice-admiral under him.
+He served twice as MP for Shropshire in the House of Commons of England.
 He was ruined by the burden of debt built up by his father.